craft-ai/craft-ai-client-python/README.md

 - the context schema, i.e. the list of property keys and their type (as defined in the following section),
 - the output properties, i.e. the list of property keys on which the agent makes decisions,
-- the model type, the possible values are `decision_tree` or `boosting`.
+- the model type, either decision tree or gradient boosting.

-> :warning: In the current version, only one output property can be provided.

 #### Context properties types